codewithher/CWH-Scripts/_2023/Web-C4C/1-Script.md

 	- Static - it doesn't change much
 	- Dynamic - it changes a lot
 - Less of a categories question, more of a spectrum
+- Where does an e-commerce website land?
+	- somewhere in the middle

 ![4-Types_of_Websites](4-Types_of_Websites.canvas)